|Don't forget to check your feet.

 Varied colors within the same mole

-Size is larger than 6 mm in diameter (the size of a pencil eraser)
+Size is larger than 5 mm or 6 mm in diameter (the size of a pencil eraser)